Hms-place/asmbl/README.md

 add c:\amb_Gas\ASMBL to the PATH variable to use rsm wherever you want

-all .c file are compiled with gcc in dosbox
+all .c file are compiled with gcc in dosbox so they are fine, if you have problem with rsm try to recompile it